darkfeline/animanager/README.md

 - player: The command line arguments used for launching a video player.
 - series: A dictionary mapping an anime series ID to a regex for matching against the filenames of episodes of that series.
 The match group named `ep` is used for the episode number.
+The optional match group named `ver` is used for matching release version, if applicable.

 #### player